 In 2015, an official report from Centers for Disease Control and Prevention revealed that syphilis cases have been rising among gay population.
 According to the agency, their report revealed that men who engage in same-sex contact were having a higher rate of syphilis diagnosis as compared to HIV diagnosis among gay men.
 The report added that 90% of the syphilis cases they have so far were men.

-Syphilis infection has short term and long term effects.
+Syphilis infection has short-term and long-term effects.
 When not treated completely, this infection stays in the body.
 There are three stages of syphilis, the primary one, the secondary and the late stage.
 The late stage is the worst case scenario because it can now lead to complications that might be beyond saving.
-Most of the symptoms from the primary stage reappears on the late stage but is can be worst.
-Not everyone with dormant syphilis can have late stage syphilis.
-Sometimes untreated syphilis doesn’t cause any trouble and has no symptoms at all but once it developed into late stage syphilis, then it becomes a serious concern.
+Most of the symptoms from the primary stage reappear on the late stage but are can be worst.
+Not everyone with dormant syphilis can have late-stage syphilis.
+Sometimes untreated syphilis doesn’t cause any trouble and has no symptoms at all but once it developed into late-stage syphilis, then it becomes a serious concern.

 Centers for Disease Control and Prevention warning